bigscience-workshop/t-zero/training/README.md

 - `t0++_train`: training mixture for T0++

 For reproducibility, we have released an [already cached version of the data](https://huggingface.co/datasets/bigscience/P3), which means you don't need to cache the data yourself.
 The only exception is [Story Cloze](https://cs.rochester.edu/nlp/rocstories/), which requires filling a form to download the data.
 Please refer to the previous SeqIO command to cache the tasks related to Story Cloze once you have the dataset.

-Please also note that the module `promptsource.seqio_tasks` will be merged into the current repository.
-This is [WIP](https://github.com/bigscience-workshop/t-zero/issues/6).

 ## Reproducing training in Mesh Tensorflow